Homestead Appraisals, Ltd. has answers to "Frequently Asked Questions"

 - To figure out a reasonable price when putting your home on the market.

 - To ensure parties are provided just compensation in eminient domain cases.

-To be blunt, it's like comparing sugar and saccharin.
+To be blunt, it's apples and oranges.

 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.

 Likewise, the agent has something at stake since they get a commission based on the property's selling price whereas the appraiser is bound by a code of ethics to accept a flat sum for work they perform, regardless of their outcome.